-Several years before I graduated from massage school (1995), I began learning how food impacted my well-being.
+Several years before I graduated from massage school (1995), I began to learn how the foods I ate impacted my health, for better and worse.
 I discovered I was allergic to wheat, corn, and most gluten’s, and had a high sensitivity to sugars, which expressed in the form of hypoglycemia, Candida and immune compromised conditions.
-These factors, and others, led me to learn about natural foods and supplements.
+These factors and others led me to learn about natural foods and supplements.

-As I began to nourish myself, whole foods (and healing) became primary as a means to recover.
-Adding whole grains, dark leafy greens and meats without antibiotics into my diet, literally changed my addictive living patterns, and shifted my entire living experience into a grounded sense of well-being and embodiment.
-In the midst of enhancing my dietary intake, I adopted two cats (Gem & Clea).
-I hadn’t had any animals in my life since I was nineteen, so I was essentially learning how to mother myself and my new adoptees at the same time.
+As I began to nourish myself, whole foods (and healing) became primary, as a means to recover.
+Adding whole grains, dark leafy greens and meats without antibiotics into my diet, literally changed my addictive living patterns, and shifted my entire life experience into a grounded sense of well-being and embodiment.
+During this time I adopted two cats (Gem & Clea).
+I hadn’t had any animals in my life since I was nineteen, thus I was, essentially, learning how to mother myself and my new adoptees at the same time.

 We changed Clea’s diet to raw.
 Gem switched over to a raw homemade diet too and Clea’s stool normalized immediately.
-With each fresh meal, I watched their coat’s turn into thick beautiful fur that rarely shed, dispositions that were calmer, less need to use the litter box, and less odor when they did!
+With each fresh meal, I watched their coat’s turn into thick beautiful fur.
+Shedding became a past time.
+Their dispositions were calmer.
+They used the litter box less, and there was much less odor when they did!
 It was so nice to see the evolution of wellness take place with the feline beauties in my care.

 Later I learned raw bone (calcium) was not so good for Gem because of his history of urinary crystals and stones.
 So I only give him raw meat with no raw bones, and mostly canned food now.